Why an Animated Explainer is Perfect for Mechanism of Action VideosClaude Harrington 04.07.2016

 Common Ground: With the power and potential of a new drug, there’s so much you want to say and so many areas you’d like to highlight.
 The problem, though, is that since MOA’s are reviewed by such a diverse mix of healthcare professionals, there will inherently be a wide knowledge and culture gap between viewers.
 For example: what’s dauntingly complicated to one viewer may seem condescendingly simple to another.
 So how can you appeal to both of these viewers?

 That’s where animation is so key.
-Not only is it a medium that everyone is familiar with but, as we recently touched on in Leveraging Animated Video for E-Learning, animation is a means to more easily access (and enjoy!) complex and comprehensive information.
+Not only is it a medium that everyone is familiar with but, as we recently touched on animation for e-learning, animation is a means to more easily access (and enjoy!) complex and comprehensive information.
 And, at the end of the day, accessibility really is the primary objective of any MOA.
 You must find a way to attract and retain viewers of different ages, ethnicities, interests and skill levels.

 Aesthetic Appeal: When it comes to depicting the inner working of a human body–particularly one that’s not in great health–the imagery can quickly become rather off-putting.
 Even though the typical MOA-viewer likely has a high tolerance for such content, it’s also likely that they’d prefer not to exercise that tolerance.